IFB-ElixirFr/sandboxbioscenarios/linux_basics_session04/steps/step04.md

 <Execute command="cat SAOUHSC_c4.bed" />

+Now we want get the chromosomal start and end positions of these features.
+Start and end positions are respectively in the 2nd and 3rd columns.

+We use again the `cut` command
 We can search for the list of entries in column 4 using the sort command (which by default performs an alphanumeric sort) combined with the `-u` (or --unique in its long form) to ensure that the list is not redundant.